Misterioso (Thelonious Monk album): Composition and performance

 According to jazz critic Gary Giddins, Misterioso is a hard bop record.
 The compositions performed for the album were arranged by Monk, who reworked four of his earlier compositions.
 In the album's liner notes, Keepnews wrote of Monk's approach to arrangements: "It should be axiomatic that Monk is a constantly self-renewing composer-arranger-musician, that each new recording of an 'old' number, particularly with different personnel, represents a fresh view of it—almost a new composition."
 In the producer's opinion, Monk played the piano more vividly and less introspectively than on his studio recordings in response to the enthusiastic crowds he drew nightly to the venue.

 On "Nutty", Griffin incorporated lines from "The Surrey with the Fringe on Top" and exhibited a frenetic swing that was complemented by counterplay from Haynes and Monk.
 "Blues Five Spot", a new composition by Monk for the album, is a twelve-bar blues homage to the Five Spot Café and featured solos from each player.
 Griffin and Monk transfigured chord structures and melodies throughout the performance.
 Griffin's solo vamp maintained the rhythm while quoting lines from other pieces, including the theme song for the animated Popeye theatrical shorts; he played "The Sailor's Hornpipe" at the end of "Blues Five Spot".

 The quartet began "In Walked Bud" with an eight-bar piano intro and thirty-two-bar form.
 Griffin began his solo a minute into the performance with saxophone wails.
 In the third minute, Monk did not play, while Griffin played fast phrases at the top of his register with intermittently slower R&B and free jazz elements.
 Monk shouted approvingly throughout Griffin's solo before he resumed piano and played a two-minute theme.
 "Just a Gigolo", a standard, was the only track on the album not composed by Monk, who performed it in a brief, unaccompanied version.
 It was played as a single chorus repeated at length.

-The title track—first recorded for Blue Note Records in 1948 with vibraphonist Milt Jackson—is one of Monk's most influential recordings and is based on a series of minor second clusters.
+The title track—first recorded for Blue Note Records in 1948 with vibraphonist Milt Jackson—is one of Monk's most influential recordings and is based on a series of major and minor sixths.
 His performance of "Misterioso" at the Five Spot Café showcased his idiosyncratic playing of one blue note next to another.
 Monk superimposed musical ideas that deviated from the composition's original tonal center, adding a C blue note to the D-flat blue note.
 Haynes' subdued drumming backed Griffin's aggressive bop playing and extended solo on "Misterioso".